AnyLog-co/documentation/monitoring nodes.md

 1. Nodes status (topic name: nodes)
 2. Monitor operators status  (topic name: operators)

-In the example below, the monitoring commands are assigned to the scheduler for continues monitoring.
+In the examples below, the monitoring commands are assigned to the scheduler for continues monitoring.

 Configuring topic ***nodes***
 <pre>